Summer 2023 Financial Information

 Cancellation of Student Schedules for Non-Payment of Tuition and Fees

 It is important that all students ensure they have an active FSU e-mail account.
 The FSU e-mail account is the official method by which the University will communicate with students concerning any outstanding financial obligations, including outstanding tuition and fees.
 Students will receive an official e-mail communication from the Office of Student Business Services at the end of the second week of the semester alerting them to the possibility of the cancellation of their current term’s schedule.
-Students will then have the opportunity to pay tuition and fees or make arrangements to pay tuition and fees to avoid being cancelled.
+Students can then pay tuition and fees or make arrangements to pay tuition and fees to avoid having their schedule cancelled.

-Students may check their account status online at any time at http://my.fsu.edu (from Student Account Quicklinks, click Account Statement) to determine any amounts owed to the University and to verify that payments have been made.
+Students may check their account status online at any time at https://my.fsu.edu (from the myFSU Portal click Student Central, My Bill) to determine any amounts owed to the University and to verify that payments have been made.

 Reinstatement of Student Schedules Cancelled for Non-Payment of Tuition and Fees